Show your art

 Show Your Art!

 I am sure if you are creative, you will find a way to showcase your artwork.
 Don’t be too ambitious, this is just your first step.
 I would suggest starting with what you can do, instead of what others can do for you.
-For example, setting up your own booth at an art & craft market.
+For example, setting up your own booth at an art and craft market.
 This way, you are in control of your own destiny!

 Art exhibition ideas